projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

       cd acrn-hypervisor
       git checkout v2.6

 #.
-Build ACRN for QEMU,
+Build ACRN for QEMU:

    .. code-block:: none

       make BOARD=qemu SCENARIO=sdc

-   For more details, refer to :ref:`gsg`.
+   For more details, refer to the :ref:`gsg`.

 #.
-Install the ACRN Device Model and tools
+Install the ACRN Device Model and tools:

    .. code-block::